 The contemporary city

 During World War II, Mussolini famously made Rome his centre of operations until his resignation as leader in July 1943.
 The city was liberated by Allied forces in June 1944.
 The Italian republic since then has been a mixed affair, regularly changing its government (if not its leaders) every few months until a series of scandals forced the old guard from office.
-Since then things have continued in much the same vein, with the city symbolizing, to the rest of the country at least, the inertia of their nation’s government.
-However, the city is looking sprucer, and more vibrant, than it has done for some time, and there are even plans afoot to deal with the city centre’s chronic traffic problem, with the construction of a third metro line well under way.
+Things have continued in much the same vein, with the city symbolizing, to the rest of the country at least, the inertia of their nation’s government.